Balance boards are an excellent way to improve balance for seniors. Today we will look at some of the best balance

 If you are busy and don’t have the time to read about the science and full reviews, our top picks are these five:

 Any of these will do the trick for improving your balance and walking stability.
 Rest is just a matter of personal preference and your current balance skill and physical ability.

 The balance board can mean any device that has an unstable surface and is used to improve balance.
 These have several names besides balance boards, like wobble boards and rocker boards.

-The idea behind every kind of balance board is the same; They challenge your balance by providing an unstable surface with narrow center of gravity.
+The idea behind every kind of balance board is the same; They challenge your balance by providing an unstable surface with a narrow center of gravity.
 You must use your muscles and coordination to maintain balance.
 Challenging your balance like this improves it quite effectively even if you are older.

 As we get older our balance and coordination naturally decline.
 This is due to several factors like loss of muscle strength, slower reaction time, limited mobility and decline in neural efficiency.
 This decline can be countered with exercises that target to improve strength, mobility, balance, and coordination.

 Balance is a skill that is dependent on strength and mobility.
 If you are weak all the balance training in the world won’t improve your balance that much, likewise it doesn’t matter how strong you are if you don’t practice the skill of balance.

-Our balance is of course trained in everyday activities like walking, cleaning and doing pretty much any activity that requires us to move.
+Our balance is of course trained in everyday activities like walking, cleaning, and doing pretty much any activity that requires us to move.
 This, however, is merely enough to maintain the skill you already have.
-To improve your balance it requires specific practice and this is where balance boards come in.
+To improve your balance requires specific practice and this is where balance boards come in.